-Students will be required to view video lectures, participate in discussions using the OWL Forums tool, complete two assignments, and write a final take home exam/assignment.
+Students will be required to attend in person lectures, view video lectures on topic not covered during in person classes, participate in online discussions using the OWL Forums tool, complete weekly online quizzes using OWL, and complete two assignments.
 The due dates and percentage values of these components are outlined below.